So my running lately has been a little bit without focus or a goal.

 They’ve also given me a cool discount code to use at the checkout for 20% off.
 Just put in ANNATHEAPPLE20.

-Also, I was recently made a TRR Nutrition Ambassador (so fancy eh!) and have been trialling out their products and they recently shared with me a 14 day workout plan for me to share.
+Also, I’ve been recently trialing TRR Nutrition products and they recently shared with me a 14 day workout plan for me to share.
 It’s also full of great recipes and nutrition tips from one of their advisors of nutrition and a High-Performance Nutrition, Claire Fudge RD (@the4thdiscipline).
 Worth a gander if you need some inspiration!

 I love the TRR Nutrition products and have previously reviewed their advanced collagen supplement (you can find my review HERE).
 I’ve also tried out their whey protein which I adore as well.
 Perfect to vamp up my porridge with a bit more protein and some tasty chocolatiness.
 They also do a vegan variety too.

 I love their products as they’re such good quality, sports approved and just a solid way to get some added nutrition into you.

 And a final add… I received this so incredibly thoughtful and lovely medal from Kyle in the post celebrating my marathon.
 It was such a sweet thing for him to do and I had no idea it was coming, so it was a lovely surprise.
 Ahh 🙂